What is Social Marketing?

 What social marketing is not

-Social marketing is not commercial marketing but it draws on marketing principles and techniques.
+Social marketing is not commercial marketing, although it draws on marketing principles and techniques.
 The American Marketing Association’s definition of marketing is:

 “The activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large.”